Are you paying attention?

 Multitasking

 The article on multitasking described how biologically we are incapable of attending to multiple tasks – our brains are not wired to do it effectively.
-When we multitask, we are performing each individual task poorly.
-When we are with people and we are “listening” but simultaneously ticking off a to-do list in our head, glancing at our phone, reading through the paper the person is talking about – we are listening less and less the more we are processing other things.
+When we multitask, we are performing each task poorly.
+When we are with people and we are “listening” but simultaneously ticking off a to-do list in our head, glancing at our phone, and reading through the paper the person is talking about – we are listening less and less the more we are processing other things.
 Not only are we devaluing the person by not paying attention, but when we add to the conversation, our thoughts will not be as good as they could be because by multitasking we are not bringing our best intellectual brain to the table.

 Emotional contagion